Preface from the Author

 - Think, “Would we ask this question in person?”

 - Spread out your data asks.
 Want to know if a user wants specific newsletters?
 Set-up an email automation sequence that asks them in their 3rd email.

 If Mobile is your main channel, how much effort do you spend optimizing for it?

 We always design with mobile in mind and run campaigns that are seamless across devices.
 You should be doing that, too!
-The effects on email capture are monumental – mobile is 50-70% of your traffic.
+The effects on email capture are monumental when mobile is over half of your traffic!

 When do I trigger a Pop-Up on mobile?

 - Trigger by Scroll Position: When a user reaches a certain part of the page

 - Trigger after Inactivity: When a user is inactive for a certain period of time – less than your average time on site for bouncing mobile visitors, for example